eklavyapopli-ship-it/SKU-ID-BARCODE-GENERATOR/README.md

-#SKU-ID-GENERATOR-AND-BARCODE-GENERATOR
+# SKU-ID-GENERATOR-AND-BARCODE-GENERATOR

+---

-Notes for Layman Users TShirt Inventory with Barcode
+## Notes for Layman Users TShirt Inventory with Barcode

 1. Purpose of this Project:
    a.
 This program helps in managing T-shirt inventory.